Vivaldi Sheet Music and Biography

 Antonio Vivaldi was an Italian composer and violinist of the Baroque period, as well as being a priest and teacher.
 He influenced many composers with his innovative use of Baroque music.

 Antonio was born on 4 March 1678.
-His father, Giovanni Battista Vivaldi was originally a barber and later in 1685 became violinist to the San Marco Basilica in Venice.
+His father, Giovanni Battista Vivaldi, was originally a barber and later in 1685 became violinist to the San Marco Basilica in Venice.
 Giovanni was Antonio’s primary teacher and the two of them toured Venice together.

 Vivaldi was acquainted with royalty and often commissioned to compose for special occasions.
 The French ambassador to Venice commissioned Vivaldi to compose the cantata Gloria e Imeneo (RV687) to celebrate the wedding of Louis XV.

 - La Sena festeggiante (RV694) was commissioned by the French Embassy to celebrate the birth of the French royal princesses.

--He dedicated Opus 9, La Cetra to Emperor Charles IV who gave Vivaldi the title of Knight, a gold medal, and an invitation to Vienna.
+- He dedicated Opus 9, La Cetra to Emperor Charles VI who gave Vivaldi the title of Knight, a gold medal, and an invitation to Vienna.

 - Vivaldi is most famous for his incredible Four Seasons.
 Here is a beautiful version of Part 1, Spring:

 - After his birth Vivaldi was immediately baptised, it is thought that this was due to an earthquake that took place in Venice that day or his ill health.

 - His asthma didn’t affect his violin playing but did prevent him from ever playing wind instruments.